 Meander room 127, phone: +31 53 489 7925, firstname.lastname@example.org

-David Marpaung joined the University of Twente in January 2018 as an associate professor leading the Nonlinear Nanophotonics group within the Laser Physics and Nonlinear Optics chair.
+David Marpaung is a professor leading the Nonlinear Nanophotonics group.
+He is the co-chairholder of the Laser Physics and Nonlinear Optics chair.

 David received his Ph.D. degree in electrical engineering from the University of Twente, the Netherlands in 2009.
 From 2009 to 2012 he was a postdoctoral researcher in the University of Twente, working on microwave photonic system integration for optical beamforming.
 He joined CUDOS University of Sydney, Australia in August 2012 as a research fellow.
 From 2015 to 2017 he was a senior research fellow leading the nonlinear integrated microwave photonics research activities in CUDOS University of Sydney.